Online Foot Care Nurse Theory Course Outline

 Textbook: Students are expected to purchase the following textbook prior to the course start date: Art & Science of Foot Care: A Clinical Resource for Nurses in Canada (2017).
-This textbook was written with the Foot Care Nurse course in mind and is a peer-reviewed, multi-authored textbook that was developed through the collaboration of many experienced Canadian foot care professionals.
+This textbook was written with the Foot Care Nurse course in mind and is a peer-reviewed, multi-authored textbook, developed through the collaboration of many experienced Canadian foot care professionals.

 Competencies: Students are expected to download the Canadian Association of Foot Care Nurses’ National Competencies for Advanced Nursing Foot Care in Canada (2017), available in PDF.

 Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from a Canadian territory or province.

 Prior to registering, we recommend each student contact their professional regulatory body to ensure that this course meets the criteria to practise as a Foot Care Nurse in their home province or territory.

 Computer Access and Computer Literacy Requirements